cemmanuelonyema/100-days-of-code/log.md

 **Today's Progress**: Finished Basic CSS and continued the CSS section of the bootcamp, have some excersises to finish for the Bootcamp tomorrow, just some basic CSS markup.

-**Thoughts** Glad I'm back at it, I'm going to be super consistent this time.
+**Thoughts**: Glad I'm back at it, I'm going to be super consistent this time.
 I really want to build a portfolio I can be proud of.

 **Link(s) to work**
 1. [Basic CSS](https://www.freecodecamp.org/learn/responsive-web-design/basic-css/)